 McCleary’s perspective on American politics and polling is regularly published in Politico, National Journal, Roll Call, New York Times, Washington Post, Philadelphia Inquirer andPittsburgh Post-Gazette.

-Victoria Van Natten is a polling analyst at Harper Polling.
+Victoria Waddail is a polling analyst at Harper Polling.
 She assists in the development and fielding of surveys as well as in analysis and interpretation of the data for the firm’s wide array of political and public affairs clients.

 She gained experience as an intern at the DC-based public opinion research firm Public Opinion Strategies, and studied the principles and methods of public policy analysis from prominent policymakers as a Summer Institute Scholar at the American Enterprise Institute.

-Originally from Towson, MD, Victoria now lives in Mechanicsburg, PA.
-She is an active member of the Central Cumberland Council of Republican Women and Harrisburg Young Professionals, and is a 2015-2016 participant in the Anne B. Anstine Excellence in Public Service Series.
+Originally from Towson, MD, Victoria now lives in Central PA.
+She is a 2016 graduate of the Anne B. Anstine Excellence in Public Service Series and is a member of the Cumberland County Council of Republican Women, Harrisburg Young Professionals, and TEDx Harrisburg Committee.
 She graduated magna cum laude, Phi Beta Kappa from Washington and Lee University with a Bachelor of Arts degree in Political Science and Mathematics.

 Harper Polling offers a variety of survey research methodologies.